FRANK B. QUADY, LCDR, USN

 Frank was lost when USS Bunker Hill (CV 17) was struck by two kamikazes on May 11, 1945 while operating off the coast of Okinawa.
 He was a member of the staff of Task Force 58, commanded by VADM Mark Mitscher.
 (He was "Jimmy Flatley’s assistant in the TF-58 ops shop.")
 Frank was one of three officers and nine enlisted men from the staff killed; in all, Bunker Hill suffered 390 dead and 264 wounded.

 His wife, Helen, was listed as next of kin.
-They were married in the summer of 1941.
+They were married on June 18, 1941.
 In addition to his wife, he was survived by his son, Roy.
 His younger brother, Emmett Quady, graduated with the Class of 1943.
 (Family information from Frank's nephew Scott on December 6, 2017.)

-A condolence letter, courtesy of Scott Quady via email on December 13, 2017:
+A condolence letter, courtesy of Roy B. Quady (via email from Scott Quady on December 13, 2017):

 U. S. S. BUNKER HILL (CV17)